HIV testing

 You can get an HIV test:

-- Earliest 3 weeks after exposure to HIV.
+• Earliest 3 weeks after exposure to HIV.

 You can go for an HIV test at the earliest 3 weeks after you may have been exposed to HIV.
 Almost all HIV infections can be detected as early as two months after exposure to HIV.
-A negative test result is fully reliable only three months after exposure.
+A negative test result is fully reliable if taken 3 months after exposure.
 HIV tests look for antibodies against HIV in the blood.
 The human body begins to produce antibodies at its own pace after infection.
 Therefore, antibodies cannot be found in the test immediately after the exposure.
 This is why you can’t get tested for HIV right after unprotected sex.

 HIV can be tested through a blood test from your arm, with a rapid HIV test or with a home HIV test.
 The HIV test is usually done with either a vein blood test from the arm or a drop of blood from the fingertip.
 The most commonly used test in Finland is HIV AgAb.
 This type of test recognizes both the antigen and antibodies in the serum.